New Year Resolutions

 I’ve learnt that it’s unrealistic to rely on my motivation or willpower alone to achieve what I want to change.
 What helps most is building a repeatable structure around how I want to change.
 Then, like I automatically brush my teeth, I no longer have to consciously think about it or willpower it; it becomes a habit.

 For instance, when I wanted to introduce meditation into my life, initially I just had a goal, to meditate each day.
 Two things tended to happen, though.
 I’d forget completely to meditate, or get to the end of the day, remember, and find myself meditating last thing at night.
-Except I wasn’t – I was falling asleep instead…
+Except I wasn’t – I was falling asleep instead.

-It amazed me, but clearly, however galling it was for me to accept, even though meditating was something I really wanted to do, I could simply ‘forget’.
+However galling it was for me to accept, even though meditating was something I really wanted to do, I could simply ‘forget’.
 I needed a repeatable structure.

 I also needed a trigger.
 Something I already did each day to which I could ‘hook’ this new meditation behaviour I wanted to start.
 For me, this hook became my first morning cuppa.
 I’d make my morning cuppa, and then meditate.
 Gradually, it became part of my morning routine, and then automatic - a habit.
 Structure, repetition, and trigger created the habit, and my goal of meditating each day became a reality.